R00tDroid/FaroEngine/Docs/Toolchain.md

     * Development: Debuggable code with optimization
     * Release: Optimized code without debug information
 * Platform (`-platform [PlatformName] [Architecture]`): Specifies the target platform.

+## Shader transpiler CLI
+The shader transpiler is responsible for compiling and transpiling HLSL shaders.
+It is controlled through the commandline.

+### Parameters
+* Project path (`-shader [PathToShader]`): Specifies one or more shader files to queue for processing.
+* Build configuration (`-include [PathToDirectory]`): Specifies one or more directories for include searches.